yhwu/sam2psl/README.md

 ```

 ### Notes
-- This software is written to be as portable as possible.
-So, all is included in a single file.
+- This software is written to be portable.
+All is included in a single file.
 To compile, ```g++ -O2 sam2psl.cpp```.
-Bug report is apprecaited.
+Bug reports are apprecaited.
 - By default, the original SAM alignments are printed with '#' at the beginning.
 Use ```grep -v ^#``` to get rid of them.
 - This software is only tested on bwa and bowtie2 outputs and may not work for other aligners.
 - TLEN is calculated differently by bwa and bowtie2.
 BWA calculates TLEN by mapped start and end positions; bowtie2 includes soft-clipped bases.
-- AS, the mapping score, is calculated differently by most aligners.
+- AS, the mapping score, is calculated differently by different aligners.
-- MAPS, the mapping score, is calculated as the matches length - edit distance.
+- MAPS, the mapping score, is calculated as matched length - edit distance.
 - NM, the edit distance, may not be accurately reported by aligners.
 - MD, which complements CIGAR to reproduce the matched reference, may not be accurately reported by aligners.

 ### Status
-   qBlocks and tBlocks are not printed yet, currently only ",".
+- qBlocks and tBlocks are not printed yet, but present in the output as ,'s.
-   The other fields should be accurate.
+- The other fields should be accurate.

 ### Output
 The columns are: